spheredev/neosphere/CONTRIBUTING.md

-minisphere Coding Conventions and Etiquette
+miniSphere Coding Conventions and Etiquette
 ===========================================

 You don't *have* to follow these guidelines, but if you don't, do note that I